 TIP: When you’re done exploring the V&A’s neighbours, come here for lunch.
 The cafe is vast and serves good food at reasonable prices.
 But the best thing is the beautiful courtyard garden; you could be forgiven for thinking you’re lunching in Paris.
 If the weather’s good, children can run around and let off some steam before heading off to explore again.

-Discover our favorite under-the-radar activities that are tailor-made for family fun >
+Discover our favorite under-the-radar activities that are tailor-made for family fun!

-The V&A also has a separate museum dedicated entirely to kids, called the Museum of Childhood.
+The V&A also has a separate museum dedicated entirely to kids, called the V&A Museum of Childhood.
 Based in Bethnal Green in East London, it boasts to be the largest museum of its kind, dedicated entirely to the experience of being a child.

 It’s not difficult to get here, but it is a little out of the way from most of the tourist hot spots in Central London.
 If you like what you see at the the V&A and want to experience more, pay the Museum of Childhood a visit.
 They have the most wonderful collections of toy figures, games, cuddly bears, dolls and miniature vehicles that will send Mum and Dad down memory lane if not the little ones!
 It can get busy with school groups, so the museum recommends visiting after 2p for lighter crowds.

 If the Natural History Museum is the daddy, then this titan is the granddaddy.
 The British Museum is a vast place.
 It’s of the biggest museums in the world, showcasing one of the largest collections of world artifacts — 2 miles’ worth, to be precise.
 Located in beautiful Bloomsbury, the heart of London’s university community, and anchored by a jaw-dropping glass atrium, this place is a must-visit.
 But be smart and plan what you want to see in advance!
 The main attractions are the incredible collections from ancient Egypt and Greece.
 In the UK, these regularly pop up on the school curriculum so are a great addition to classroom learning.
 But don’t try and see too much; your children will become as bored as the mummies on display!
 And, of course, it’s free to get in.
+Stop by the information desk for bags and kits full of activities for kids to use while visiting the museum.

 This is London’s latest offering, opening in swanky new digs on High Street Kensington in early 2017.
 Housed in the former Commonwealth Institute, it’s an homage to all things design and another place where you could justify a visit just to experience the awesome cathedral-like building.